shenyaojin/fibeRIS/README.md

 # fibeRIS
 DFOS analyzer/simulator designed for reservoir engineering.
+Designed for my personal projects.
+Focusing on multi-dimension datasets interaction.

 I'll finish this MD file to illustrate what this package can do in the future.